nikhil-garg/EMG_exp/README.md

 # Reproduce the results

 Experiments presented in the paper can be reproduced by executing the files in the folder `experiments/`.
 These files are for parameter exploration : a grid search algorithm is used to test different combinations of parameters.
-A file can be executed with :
+Files can be executed with :
 ```
 python3 -m experiments.experiment_exploration_v10
 ```

 ## Best results
 Default parameters reproduce the best results presented in the paper.
 Note that a reservoir with 320 neurons is used for a 3 class problem, and 2048 neurons for a 5 class problem.
-Hence, for 5_class dataset, macro column shape must be modified to `[4,4,4]`.
+Hence, for *5_class* dataset, macrocolumn shape must be modified to `[4,4,4]`.

 # Acknowledgements